-To begin exploring whether observed temperature profile changes are sufficient to explain observed trends in the TC intensity distribution, we start with an analysis of historical data.
-Historical summertime tropical temperature profile trends are compared across RAOBCORE, ERA5 and ERA-I in Fig. 2a.
+To begin exploring whether observed changes in near-surface temperature and upper-level stratification are sufficient to explain observed trends in the TC intensity distribution, we start with an analysis of historical data.
+Historical summertime tropical temperature trends are compared across RAOBCORE, ERA5, and ERA-I in Fig. 2a.
 The known upper tropospheric warming maximum and lower stratospheric cooling are present across all three datasets but vary significantly in magnitude and vertical structure.
 As expected, ERA-I and RAOBCORE trend profiles agree well with each other (since ERA-I assimilates RAOBCORE data) with peak warming located at the 300 hPa level.
 The ERA5 exhibits 30 % weaker peak warming than RAOBCORE and locates peak warming higher in altitude, at 175 hPa.
 Cooling rates in the lower stratosphere are strongest in ERA5, reportedly due to the assimilation of radiosonde data adjusted by the RICH method (Haimberger et al., 2012; Hersbach et al., 2020).
-Simmons et al. (2014) suggest that the weaker cooling trend in ERA-I may be related to a cold bias in the lower stratosphere which persisted through the early 2000s and then was corrected through a new assimilation of radio occultation data.
+Simmons et al. (2014) suggest that the weaker cooling trend in ERA-I may be related to a cold bias in the lower stratosphere which persisted through the early 2000s and then was corrected through new assimilation of radio occultation data.

-Figure 2: Historical tropical temperature profiles averaged over 0° to 20°N for Aug-Sept-Oct and -20°S to 0° for Dec-Jan-Feb using RAOBCORE, ERA5 and ERA-I shown as a) the linear trend over the period 1981 to2017 (K per decade), and b) departures of decadal averages from the 1981 to 2017 average (K) for ERA5 and ERA-I only.
-Decadal averages are calculated over the periods 1981 to 1989, 1990 to 1999, 2000 to 2009, and 2010 to 2017. c) as in a) for ERA5 and including trends for proximal environments for tropical storms (ADT-HURSAT LMI less than 33 ms-1) and for hurricane strength TCs (ADT-HURSAT LMI 290 greater or equal to 33 ms-1).
+Figure 2: Historical tropical temperature profiles averaged over 0° to 20°N for Aug-Sept-Oct and -20°S to 0° for Dec-Jan-Feb using RAOBCORE, ERA5 and ERA-I is shown as a) the linear trend over the period 1981 to 2017 (K per decade), and b) departures of decadal averages from the 1981 to 2017 average (K) for ERA5 and ERA-I only.
+Decadal averages are calculated over the periods 1981 to 1989, 1990 to 1999, 2000 to 2009, and 2010 to 2017. c) as in a) for ERA5 and including trends for proximal environments for tropical storms (ADT-HURSAT LMI less than 33 ms-1) and for hurricane strength TCs (ADT-HURSAT LMI greater or equal to 33 ms-1).
 Proximal environments are defined as averages within a 0.5° radius of the LMI locations two days before the TC arrives at the location using ERA5.
-Shading and dashed lines in a) and c) indicate plus/minus twice the standard error of the trend lines, approximating the 95 % confidence interval.
+Filled circles indicate sea surface temperatures (SSTs) where the position on the y-axis is chosen for clarity.
+Shading, dashed lines, and lines through the filled circles in a) and c) indicate plus/minus twice the standard error of the trend lines, approximating the 95 % confidence interval.